Glossary

 ELT (Event Loss Table)

-Section titled “ELT (Event Loss Table)”A table of event-level losses without scenario context.
-Unlike a SELT, events in an ELT are independent and carry a rate (annual frequency) rather than being grouped into scenarios.
+Section titled “ELT (Event Loss Table)”A table of event-level losses without trial context.
+Unlike a TELT, events in an ELT are independent and carry a rate (annual frequency) rather than being grouped into trials.

 ES (Expected Shortfall)

 Section titled “ES (Expected Shortfall)”Synonym for TVaR.
-The expected loss conditional on being in the worst of scenarios.
+The expected loss conditional on being in the worst of trials.
 Also called Conditional Tail Expectation (CTE).

 Discussed in: Metrics